-What will your picky eater have for dinner this Thanksgiving?
+What will your picky eater have at the next big family dinner?

 What if we could show you how to help your autistic fussy eater try one new food comfortably?

-For many families, sitting around the table for a long, relaxed meal to enjoy a Thanksgiving Dinner with all of the traditional trimmings is only a dream.
+For many families, sitting around the table for a long, relaxed meal to enjoy a family dinner with all of the traditional trimmings is only a dream.
 Indeed, such gatherings include many challenges for autistic individuals:

 Sensory Enrichment Therapy can help autistic individuals feel more comfortable and more confident to engage in these high-stress situations and in everyday meals around the dinner table.